-We granted the underwriters a 45-day option from the date of this prospectus to purchase up to 6,300,000 additional Units at the Initial Public Offering price less the underwriting discounts and commissions.
-The underwriters exercised their over-allotment option in full on February 9, 2021.
+We granted the underwriters a 45-day option from the date of the Initial Public Offering to purchase up to 6,300,000 additional Units at the Initial Public Offering price less the underwriting discounts and commissions.
+The underwriter exercised its over-allotment option in full on February 9, 2021.